linehanMatt/tmp-content/blog/narrative-funding-announcement-feb2019.md

 tags: ['newsdesk']

 ---
-### Establishes a new category centered on automating data transactions between buyers and sellers.
+### Establishes a new category centered on automating data transactions between buyers and sellers

 \[NARRATIVE IS REINVENTING DATA ACQUISITION WITH THE LAUNCH OF A NEW AUTOMATED DIGITAL MARKETPLACE\]